Pleasure World Tour: Poster

 The poster draws inspiration from Hieronymus Bosch's painting The Garden of Earthly Delights.

 The main visual was designed by Korean photographer Cho Gi-seok, who also worked on the "Seven Sins Garden" edition of Tsai's album Pleasure.
 In the poster, Tsai transforms into six personas, each representing an aspect of desire and emotion: the "Omnipotent Priestess" symbolizing dominance and control, the "Siren" with an enchanting voice, the "Eden Angel" representing beauty, the "Awakened Child" symbolizing lust and the forbidden pomegranate, the "Alien Enchantress" with octopus-like eyes representing greed, anger, and delusion, and the "Forest Deity" with ram horns embodying nature and joy.
 The visual design integrates floral and natural imagery, reflecting the theme of symbiosis between humanity and nature.

-Tsai explained that the inspiration came partly from Hieronymus Bosch's painting The Garden of Earthly Delights, which depicts the human pursuit of pleasure and the tension between ecstasy and downfall through a three-panel narrative: Eden, Earthly Delights, and Last Judgment.
-Its surreal imagery and intricate symbolism deeply influenced her exploration of pleasure and desire as intertwined forces of human nature.
+Tsai explained that the inspiration came partly from Hieronymus Bosch's painting The Garden of Earthly Delights, influenced her exploration of pleasure and desire as intertwined forces of human nature.